Last Updated on October 16, 2021

 The Mob Museum is unlike any other museum you’ve ever seen.
 There are interactive displays like the Line Up where you get a booking card and stand alongside mobsters in a police line up.
 Listen to what the wire taps sounded like, shoot a machine gun at the G-Men, and try the simulated weapons training the police underwent.Make sure to go to the second floor for an exact replica of the courtroom for the Kafauver Hearings in Las Vegas.
 On your way out you’ll see the 100 Years of Made Men wall, where you’re sure to recognize the names and faces of notorious mobsters.

 The Titanic Exhibit in the Luxor is an amazing trip back in time with over 200 actual artifacts from the oceanliner, a huge piece of the ship, and a recreated grand staircase.One of the notable parts of the tour is your entrance ticket, or boarding pass, which contains the name of one of the actual passengers on the Titanic.
 As you leave, you are able to see if your passenger lived or died.
 It is a moving experience.

 The Neon Boneyard is a 2 acre outdoor museum showcasing over 200 neon signs and 11 restored signs, which are lit during the night tours.
 This is a fun walk through old Vegas!

 Hour long guided tours run from 7pm til 10:45pm, and should be booked in advance online.

 This might be the closest any of us get to the celebrities featured in Madame Tussaud’s Wax Museum.
 Take a selfie with presidents, sports legends, music icons, and movie heros.

-The museum adds new wax figures regularly, so you'll always see something new.
-They have a partnership with the Mob Museum and the Rolling Stones Exhibit for discount tickets.
+The museum adds new wax figures regularly, so you’ll always see something new.
+They have a combo package with the gondola ride next door.

 Bodies: The Exhibition